miraland-labs/miraland/docs/src/integrations/exchange.md

 does not contain the complete historical ledger.
 If one of your node exits and boots from a new snapshot, there may be a gap in the ledger on that node.
-In order to prevent this issue, add the `--no-snapshot-fetch` parameter to your `solana-validator` command to receive historical ledger data instead of a snapshot.
+In order to prevent this issue, add the `--no-snapshot-fetch` parameter to your `miraland-validator` command to receive historical ledger data instead of a snapshot.

 Do not pass the `--no-snapshot-fetch` parameter on your initial boot as it's not